Synvya/ai-concierge/infra/README.md

 1. **Container Build & Push** – GitHub Actions (`.github/workflows/deploy.yml`) builds the backend image, pushes it to ECR, and stores the resulting image URI as a job output (with an artifact fallback).
 2. **Task Definition Rendering** – The deploy job renders a task definition JSON using `scripts/render_task_definition.py`, injecting the image URI, CloudWatch log configuration, and environment/secret maps supplied via GitHub secrets.
 3. **ECS Service Update** – The workflow calls `aws ecs register-task-definition` followed by `aws ecs update-service --force-new-deployment` to roll the service to the new revision, then waits for the service to stabilise.
 4. **Frontend Upload** – The Vite build artefacts are synchronised to the configured S3 website bucket.
+The build step expects `VITE_API_BASE_URL` to be supplied through the GitHub secret `BACKEND_API_URL`, pointing to your public API endpoint (typically the ALB DNS name behind HTTPS).

 ## Manual Prerequisites